WaleyChen/karma-counter/QnA.md

 the Core Bluetooth framework.

 Did you learn something new?
-I learned about iOS delegates, multithreading, programming and storyboards; Objective-C and Xcode.
+I learned about iOS bluetooth connection frameworks, delegates, multithreading, programming and storyboards; Objective-C and Xcode.

 Do you feel that this assignment allowed you to showcase your abilities effectively?
 Yes.